Nepal Cabinet Meeting April 20: Key Decisions Announced

 1. Relief Package for Tinkune Incident Victims

-2. High-Level Governance Reform Commission Formed
+2. High-Level Governance Reform Commission

-3. Provincial CM’s India Visit Approved
+3. Provincial Chief Minister’s India Visit

 4. $100 Million OFID Loan for Energy Projects